 For all girl groups (for example hens) some will need to dress as men, which is a lot of fun (facial hair and comically low voices).
-This is probably why we have never done Littleton for a stag group.
+Some of the most memorable Littleton's that we have witnessed have involved cross-dressing!

 You send us a profile of those acting, including whether they are performers or more reserved, and we allocate the parts accordingly.
 By allocating the parts we ensure that people enjoy the experience and the detective on the night will look after everyone, so no-one will feel uncomfortable.
 There is something for everyone in Littleton!

 Those marked with an * are essential guests.

 Lady Margaret (evening dress)*

 The wife of the murder victim.
 Lady Margaret has a less than aristocratic past and a fondness for gin.

 The Honourable Roland Crump (dinner suit)*

 Roly is Lord Crump's son by his first marriage to the film actress Sophia Sassoon.
 Roly likes to gamble and womanise.

 The deceased’s daughter by his first marriage.
 She is hoping to land a rich husband.

 The long lost brother of Lord Crump.
 Some claim that he is an impostor, but he has a birthmark as proof - albeit in a rather unfortunate place.